-The side effects from treatment, such as nausea, memory problems, or fatigue, may cause you or your caregiver to stop working during treatment.
+The side effects from treatment, such as nausea, memory problems, or fatigue, may cause you or your caregiver to stop working or attending school during treatment.
 This, unfortunately, doesn't mean the bills will stop coming.
 You will still need to cover your typical monthly costs of living in addition to your medical bills.
 This can include:

-- Rent or mortgage

-- Utilities (electricity, natural gas, cable, Wi-Fi, etc.)

-- Car payments

-- Groceries

-- Childcare

-- Debt (credit card balances, car loans, student loans, equity lines of credit, etc.)
+- Rent or mortgage - Utilities (electricity, natural gas, cable, Wi-Fi, etc.) - Car payments - Groceries - Childcare - Debt (credit card balances, car loans, student loans, equity lines of credit, etc.) - Subscription services, such as music or entertainment streaming - Personal well-being, such as skincare, prescription eyewear, sexual health, and mental health